7 in 10 U.S. adults consider themselves spiritual

 A common thread among many of those aspects of what it means to be spiritual is the word "connected."

-One interesting finding is that the experiences of evangelical Christians (who are predominately white) and member of historically Black Protestant churches are similar.
-The vast majority of both groups says that they experience a deep sense of well-being at least once a month due to their spiritual beliefs and practices.
-That same was less true of other religious groups such as Catholic or Mainline Protestants.
+One interesting finding is that the experiences of evangelical Christians (who are predominately white) and members of historically Black Protestant churches are similar.
+The vast majority of both groups say that they experience a deep sense of well-being at least once a month due to their spiritual beliefs and practices.
+That same was less true of other religious groups such as Catholics or Mainline Protestants.

 Varieties of religious experience